icon-project/icon-sdk-python/README.md

 - to : SCORE address to receive a transaction
 - value : The amount of ICX to be deposited.
 It is used only for 'add' action.
 (Optional)
 - action : "add" or "withdraw".
-- Id : Transaction hash prefixed with '0x'.
+- id : Transaction hash prefixed with '0x'.
 It is used only for 'withdraw' action.
 (Optional)
 - stepLimit : The maximum step value for processing a transaction.
 - nid : Network ID.
 Default nid is 1 if you didn't set the value.
 (1 for Main net, etc)
 - nonce :  An arbitrary number used to prevent transaction hash collision.